“Like all writers, he measured the achievements of others by what they had accomplished,

 Jorge Luis Borges

 The San Francisco Writers Workshop provides a forum for writers in any genre to share their work-in-progress and receive constructive critiques from other writers.
 The workshop was founded in 1946 and met for many years at the San Francisco Public Library.
-Since 1997, the Meridian Gallery has generously given space to the workshop for its weekly meetings.
-Currently moderated by Tamim Ansary, the Workshop meets every Tuesday evening from 7 to 9 p.m. (arrive a little before 7).
+Since August 2022, the weekly meetings are held at Noisebridge hackerspace (272 Capp Street).
+Drop-ins welcome!
+Currently moderated by Judy Viertel, Kurt Wallace Martin, Monya Baker, and Olga Zilberbourg, the Workshop meets every Tuesday evening from 7 to 9 p.m.
+Drop-ins welcome!
+Please arrive a little before 7.

 Attendance is free and open to all interested writers.